Posts tagged Underground

 - OS Explorer Map (173) London North, The City, West End, Enfield, Ealing, Harrow & Watford

-The idea of above-ground trips along the London Underground lines is not new.
-Mark Mason's 2011 book Walk The Lines is the best example and many other running geeks have also attempted them.
-Needing to escape an especially tiring year-end at work, I set off to conquer the Circle Line on a cold mid-December morning.
+The idea of navigating above-ground trips along the London Underground lines is not exactly new.
+Mark Mason's brilliant 2011 book Walk The Lines is perhaps the best example, and many other running geeks have also attempted them.
+Needing to escape the house and clear my head on a cold mid-December morning, I set off to conquer the Circle Line.

-The Circle Line is great starting point for above-ground Tube adventures.
-All other lines have distant start and end points and need a bit more planning.
-At just over a half-marathon, the Circle is an easy half-day adventure.
+The Circle Line is a great starting point for above-ground Tube adventures.
+All the other lines have incredibly distant start and end points that stretch deep into the suburbs and require quite a bit more logistical planning.
+At just over a half-marathon, tracing the Circle is an easy, self-contained half-day adventure.

 My start point was Marylebone Station.
-Although not on the Circle line, it's on the route between Edgware Road and Baker Street, my star and end points.
-I set off clockwise with the aim of marking each station with a Selfie.
+Although it is not actually on the Circle Line itself, it sits perfectly on the walking route between Edgware Road and Baker Street, which were my true start and end points.
+I set off clockwise with the strict aim of marking each station with a selfie.
+(A quirky bit of history: when the classic loop first opened in 1884, it was operated by two fiercely rival companies, the Metropolitan and the District railways, who ran their steam trains in opposite directions!).

 Despite knowing London pretty well, I still needed a bit of navigational help.
-The north and south sections are pretty straightforward, with the east and west trickier.
-The walking directions on Google Maps and a Google Keep checklist of all the stations were a big help.
+The north and south sections of the route are pretty straightforward to navigate, but the east and west boundaries become significantly trickier.
+Using walking directions on Google Maps, alongside a simple Google Keep checklist of all the stations, was a massive help.

-Once back at Marylebone I'd covered just over 16 miles.
-At around 3 hours it was no Personal Best.
-Speed is not something to be aimed for on a working day in central London.
-It was a fun trip though and a nice way to link up some familiar parts of London.
+Once I arrived back at Marylebone, I had covered just over 16 miles.
+At around 3 hours, it was certainly no Personal Best, but speed is not really something to be aimed for while dodging pedestrians on a working day in central London.
+It was a brilliantly fun trip, though, and a highly satisfying way to link up some very familiar places across the capital.